gabys2006/TilingGlia/README.md

 ### Cortex_Segmentation_Optimization.py
 Python code for optimizing the cortex segmentation function by comparing automated to manual segmentation.

+### Cell_Body_Identification.py
+Python code for labeling and measuring features of ojects in preliminary infiltration.

 ### AIS_Validation.py
 Python code for validating AIS by comparing automated to manual infiltration quantification.